 Hyperdorsiflexion, where the talus is forced upward into the ankle mortice, is less common.

-Brosky claimed once the ankle achieves maximal external rotation, adding either dorsiflexion or plantarflexion will cause an injury, so an external rotation with plantarflexion can also cause syndesmosis injury.
+Brosky (1995) claimed that once the ankle achieves maximal external rotation, adding either dorsiflexion or plantarflexion will cause an injury, so an external rotation with plantarflexion can also cause syndesmosis injury.

 Location of Injury